-A life-threatening disorder that predominantly occurs in older adults.
+Acute myeloid leukemia (AML) is a life-threatening hematologic malignancy that predominantly occurs in older adults.

 Many subtypes exist, of which acute promyelocytic leukemia merits specific management.

 Characteristically abnormal blasts are present in the peripheral blood, and normal hematopoiesis is reduced.
 Definitive diagnosis requires bone marrow biopsy.
-Presence of blast cells in ≥20% of the bone marrow cells confirms the diagnosis.
+Presence of ≥20% blast cells in the peripheral blood and/or bone marrow confirms the diagnosis.

 Most patients are treated with chemotherapy induction, consolidation, and maintenance regimens.
 Hematopoietic stem cell transplantation may also be used in select patients.

 It is important to rapidly identify acute promyelocytic leukemia, as associated coagulopathy may be life threatening.

 Although most patients achieve complete remission, a high incidence of relapse leads to poor overall survival.